 · slow the flow of water off the hill during high rainfall events

 · rewet the peat by increasing rainwater infiltration

 · increase the public awareness of the importance of peat

 During the first year of the project, our contractors Conservefor undertook the following:

 · re-profiling the edges of the peat hags and the gullies to reduce peat erosion

 · installing coir logs to slow the flow of water

-· Cover the bare peat with heather brash cut from the hill
+· Covering the bare peat with heather brash cut from the hill to encourage re-vegetation

 This project is part funded by the European Agricultural Fund for Rural Development: Europe investing in rural areas